kjphelps90/readme_generator/README.md

   ## <a id='Description'></a>Description
-  test
+  This is a test

   ## <a id='Installation'></a>Installation
-  test
+  npm install inquirer

   ## <a id='Usage'></a>Usage
-  test
+  No

   ## <a id='License'></a>License
-    This program is covered under a MIT license.
+    This program is covered under a Apache-2.0 license.

   ## <a id='Contributing'></a>Contributing
-  test
+  Test

   ## <a id='Tests'></a>Tests
-  test
+  npm test

   ## <a id='Questions'></a>Questions
-  If you have any questions please check out my GitHub page: [www.github.com/test](https://www.github.com/test)
+  If you have any questions please check out my GitHub page: [www.github.com/kjphelps90](https://www.github.com/kjphelps90)

-If you have any other questions please reach out to me at: [test](mailto:test)
+If you have any other questions please reach out to me at: [kphelps08@gmail.com](mailto:kphelps08@gmail.com)